jeeneo/dejpeg/models/others.md

 A list of all other models currently converted to `onnx` from their `pytorch` variants.

 > [!CAUTION]
-> Some of these models stress your device/CPU and can make it run hot, monitor device temperature.
+> Some of these models can make your device run hot, please monitor device temperature.

 support status
 - ✧ = tested, but can be unstable